Query Models

 SortingbooltrueEnables sorting via an order argument.
 HotChocolate generates sort input types for all entity properties.

-ProjectionbooltrueEnables field projection — only the columns requested by the GraphQL client are selected from the database.
+ProjectionbooltrueEnables field projection.
+Only the columns requested by the GraphQL client are selected from the database.

 Feature Configuration